linkhanthtel/cosmic-ai/README.md

 # Cosmic AI (Under Development)

-Chat UI + LangChain practice app using a Hugging Face model**.
+Chat UI + LangChain practice app using a Hugging Face model

 ## What you have